Carrboro Music Festival - logo by Sallie Scharding

 The Fête brought together musicians of every persuasion who played for free at stages from one end of town to the other.
 In Carrboro we moved the Fête to the closest Sunday to June 21st, celebrating Father's Day at the same time.
 This initiated a great annual event to bring Dad to that was free and fun for the whole family.

-In 2001, the 20th anniversary of the international Fête de la Musique was celebrated in more than 100 countries all over the world, and with Carrboro as an official venue for the last time.
+In 2000, the 20th anniversary of the international Fête de la Musique was celebrated in more than 100 countries all over the world.
+In 2001, Carrboro was an official venue for the last time.
 A cooler month needed to be chosen for Carrboro's music festival, when more folks were around to volunteer.

 Changes In 2002